 Customer experience is becoming the new marketing.
 In commoditized, highly competitive markets where product features no longer drive purchase decisions and customer loyalty, it’s how brands can truly differentiate themselves.
 The proliferation of mobile, social media, user-generated content, and the ‘always on’ customer means customers can experience and share their experiences of your brand across numerous touchpoints and media, more than ever before.

 According to a recent survey, professionals were asked to prioritize their focus between Product, Pricing, and Customer Experience.
+The customer success team improves the customer experience instead of marketing or sales.
 Customer experience turned out to be a clear winner with 45.9% favoring it.

 Businesses are also waking up to the need to improve CX for customer retention and increased revenue.